Energy Converter

 How Much Energy is in a Cheeseburger?

 Ever wondered how much energy you actually eat?
 A typical fast-food cheeseburger contains about 300 kilocalories, which is roughly 1.26 megajoules.
 That’s enough energy to keep a 100-watt light bulb glowing for about 3.5 hours.
+(This heat energy is closely tied to temperature — explore unit conversions with our Temperature Converter.)
 It’s a fun reminder that our bodies are energy machines too — and that converting food calories into mechanical or electrical equivalents is a clever way to see physics in everyday life.
 Energy conversion isn't just for engineers — it’s in your lunchbox too.

 Energy Conversion